An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Compliance with Ethical Standards

-The authors thank Professor Tiezheng Qian for helpful discussions.
-C. Liu is partially supported by NSF grants DMS-1714401, DMS-1412005.
-H. Wu is partially supported by NNSFC grant No. 11631011 and Shanghai Center for Mathematical Sciences at Fudan University.
+\begin{itemize} \item \textbf{Funding}: C. Liu is partially supported by NSF grants DMS-1714401, DMS-1412005.
+H. Wu is partially supported by NNSFC grant No. 11631011 and the Shanghai Center for Mathematical Sciences at Fudan University. \item \textbf{Conflict of Interest}: The authors declare that they have no conflict of interest. \end{itemize}